-The last equation holds, since $v$ was chosen as $(1,0)$.
-In a last step we want to ``tilt the polytope downwards'' similarly to the previous process as it can be seen in Figure~\ref{fig_down}.
+The last equation holds, since $v$ was chosen to be $(1,0)$.
+In the last step we want to `tilt the polytope downwards' similarly to the previous process as can be seen in Figure~\ref{fig_down}.
 Therefore we can describe the polytope $\Psi_\text{left} (\divp{\ds})$ as